Partitions and Limits#

 Hint

-If your jobs require either longer execution times or more nodes, contact DKRZ Help Desk.
-The predefined limits can be adjusted for a limited time to match your purposes by specifying an appropriate Quality of Service (QOS).
-Please, include the following information in your request: username(s), project id, the reason why you need higher limits, what limits to increase, and for how long those should be increased.
-Also a brief justification by your project admin is needed.
+In case you require longer execution times, more concurrent jobs or more nodes per job, you can ask for higher limits by sending a request to support@dkrz.de.
+Please include the following information in your request: username(s), project id, the reason why you need higher limits, what limits to increase, and for how long those should be increased.
+Also a brief justification by your project administrator is needed.
+Based on the technical limitations and fair resource sharing, the predefined limits can then be adjusted for some time to match your purposes by specifying an appropriate Quality of Service (QOS).

-• Batch script option
+• Batch script option:

-• Command line option
+• Command line option:

 To list job limits and quality of services relevant to you, use the sacctmgr command, for example:

-sacctmgr -s show user $USER
+$ sacctmgr -s show user $USER

-sacctmgr -s show user $USER format=user,account,maxjobs,maxsubmit,qos
+$ sacctmgr -s show user $USER format=user,account,maxjobs,maxsubmit,qos